LarsBehrenberg/testing-copy/content/posts/edouard-manet.md

       Manet then had a stroke of luck.

-      The 1863 jury was particularly harsh, rejecting two-thirds of the works that had been submitted.
+      The jury for the 1863 Salon was particularly harsh, rejecting two-thirds of the works that had been submitted.
 News of discontent amongst artists reached [Emperor Napoleon III](https://en.wikipedia.org/wiki/Napoleon_III) who, sensing a political opportunity, declared that an Exhibition of the Refused should be held so that the public could judge the rejected art for itself.

       The public attended the “Salon des Refuses” in their droves.
 But they came to be entertained and not to admire.
 Manet’s painting was singled out for particular ridicule, with critics questioning whether it had been painted with a mop and whether the work was Manet’s idea of a practical joke.